What is LanguageCert International ESOL?

 For more detailed information on the marking scheme of the Spoken Exam, as well as on the assessment marks for each task type at a particular level, please download the icon-download LanguageCert Qualification Handbook for International ESOL (Speaking)

 The results of LanguageCert International ESOL exams are based on the 6-level CEFR structure.
 This means that users can be sure that the scores are comparable and consistent, viewing clearly the skills at the given level.
 If the candidate passes the exam, he/she gets a certificate, where in addition to the candidate's personal data and details of the exam, the following information is shown: High Pass or Pass.
-The results are available via an electronic certificate after 10 days circa from the examination date while the paper certificate is sent by post within 5 days after the results are issued.
+The results are available via an electronic certificate after 10 business days from the examination date for the Paper-Based version, 5 business days for the Computer-Based while only 3 business days for the CB with online proctoring.
+The paper certificate is sent by post within 5 days after the results are issued.